kunalramchurn/FastAPI-ExpenseTracker/README.md

 # FastAPI ExpenseTracker

-The basis of this app, is to allow a user to create, retrieve,delete and update and delete an expense or multiple expenses.
+The basis of this app, is to allow a user to create, retrieve,delete and update an expense or multiple expenses.
 It also contains an endpoint to upload a csv file to record expenses.

 1. Authentication using OAUTH2 flow
 2. Dependency injections